 In addition to the Corporate Governance Guidelines, in 2003 we adopted a written Code of Business Conduct and Ethics that applies to all of our directors, officers and employees.
 At that time we also established a Code of Ethics for Chief Executive Officer and Senior Financial Officers that is currently applicable to our Chief Executive Officer, Chief Financial Officer, Principal Accounting Officer or Corporate Controller (or person performing a similar function, if any), and Vice President - Internal Audit.
-We have posted a current copy of both codes on our website (which is located at www.HelixESG.com) under Investors, then by clicking
+We have posted a current copy of both codes on our website (which is located at www.HelixESG.com) under About Us, by clicking

-Governance.
+Corporate Governance and then scrolling to the download links.
 In addition, we intend to post on our website all disclosures that are required by law or NYSE listing standards concerning any amendments to, or waivers of, any provision of the Code of Business Conduct and Ethics.
 The Code of Business Conduct and Ethics, the Code of Ethics for Chief Executive and Senior Financial Officers and the Corporate Governance Guidelines are available free of charge in print upon request sent to the Corporate Secretary at Helix Energy Solutions Group, Inc., 3505 West Sam Houston Parkway North, Suite 400, Houston, Texas 77043.